-The winery is located in the municipality Göttlesbrunn in the Lower Austrian wine-growing region Carnuntum, The name of the family from Stixneusiedl (then “Pittenauer's”) was first mentioned in the 17th century.
-Viticulture has been practiced by the family for several generations.
-The company was taken over in 1987 by Hans Pitnauer and built with his wife Edith.
-He is considered a red wine pioneer and was instrumental in founding the wine-growing area Carnuntum.
-Son Johannes Pitnauer-Wolfram collected after training as a cellar master at the Klosterneuburg wine school Experiences in different wineries and leads since the year 2018 the enterprise.
-He is studying at the BOKU oenology,
+The winery is located in the municipality Göttlesbrunn in the Lower Austrian wine region Carnuntum, The name of the family from Stixneusiedl (then “Pittenauer's”) was first mentioned in the 17th century.
+The family has been involved in viticulture for several generations.
+The business was taken over by Hans Pitnauer in 1987 and built up with his wife Edith.
+He is considered a red wine pioneer and was instrumental in the creation of the Carnuntum wine region.
+After training to become a cellar master, son Johannes Pitnauer-Wolfram collected Klosterneuburg Wine School Experience in various wineries and has been running the business since 2018.
+He is studying at BOKU oenology,

-The vineyards cover 22 hectares of vineyards on gentle slopes in the surrounding Arbesthaler hill country to Göttlesbrunn in the vineyards Bärnreiser, Picture Spitz, Hagelberg and Neuberg.
-They are 80% with the red wines Zweigelt (50% of the area), St. Laurent.
+The vineyards cover 22 hectares of vineyards on gentle slopes in the surrounding Arbesthal hills around Göttlesbrunn in the vineyards Bärnreiser Picture sharp Hagelberg and Neuberg.
+They are 80% with the red wine varieties Zweigelt (50% of the area), St. Laurent.
 Cabernet Sauvignon.
 Cabernet Franc.
-Syrah (v. winery first planted in Austria) and Merlot, as well as 20% with the white wine varieties Green Valtellina.
+Syrah (vpm winery planted for the first time in Austria) and Merlot, as well as 20% with the white wines Green Valtellina.
 Sauvignon Blanc and yellow muscatel planted.
-There will be an environmentally friendly management without insecticides and herbicides practiced.
-By selective hand-picking only gets physiologically mature and healthy grapes for processing.
-The wines are depending on the type of wine in the stainless steel tank, in the big wooden barrel or in Barrique expanded.
+It will be environmentally friendly management with a waiver insecticides and herbicides practiced.
+By selective hand picking only physiologically mature and healthy grapes for processing.
+Depending on the type of wine, the wines are stainless steel tank, in the large wooden barrel or in Barrique expanded.